AdobeDocs/experience-manager-screens.en/help/user-guide/author-publish-architecture-overview.md

 >[!NOTE]
 >
->This AEM Screens functionality is only available, if you have installed AEM 6.4 Screens Feature Pack 2.
+>This AEM Screens functionality is only available if you have installed AEM 6.4 Screens Feature Pack 2.
 To get access to this Feature Pack, you must contact Adobe Support and request access.
-Once you have permissions you can download it from Package Share.
+After you have permission, download it from Package Share.

 ## Introduction {#introduction}

 AEM Screens architecture resembles a traditional AEM Sites architecture.
 Content is authored on an AEM author instance and then forward-replicated to multiple publish instances.
-AEM Screens devices can now connect to an AEM publish farm via load balancer.
+Devices on AEM Screens can now connect to an AEM publish farm via load balancer.
 Multiple AEM publish instances can be added to continue to scale the publish farm.

-*For example*, an AEM Screens content author issues a command on the authoring system for a particular device that is configured to interact with a publish farm or an AEM Screens content author that obtains information about devices that are configured to interact with publish farms.
+*For example*, an AEM Screens content author issues a command on the authoring system for a particular device.
+That device is configured to interact with a publish farm or an AEM Screens content author that obtains information about devices that are configured to interact with publish farms.

-The following diagram illustrates the author and publish environments.
+The following diagram illustrates both the author environment and the publishing environment.

 ![screen_shot_2019-03-04at30236pm](assets/screen_shot_2019-03-04at30236pm.png)

 ## Architectural Design {#architectural-design}

-There are five architectural components, facilitating this solution:
+There are five architectural components facilitating this solution:

 * ***Replicating content*** from author to publish for display by devices

-* ***Reverse*** replicating binary content from publish (received from devices) to author
+* ***Reverse*** replicating binary content from the publishing environment (received from devices) to the authoring environment.
-* ***Sending*** commands from author to publish via specific REST APIs
+* ***Sending*** commands from author to publish via specific REST APIs.
-* ***Messaging*** between publish instances to synchronize device information updates and commands
+* ***Messaging*** between publish instances to synchronize device information updates and commands.
-* ***Polling*** by the author of publish instances to obtain device information via specific REST APIs
+* ***Polling*** by the author of publish instances to obtain device information via specific REST APIs.

 ### Replication (Forward) of Content and Configurations  {#replication-forward-of-content-and-configurations}

-Standard replication agents are used to replicate screens channel content, location configurations and device configurations.
+Standard replication agents are used to replicate AEM Screens channel content, location configurations, and device configurations.
 This allows authors to update the content of a channel and optionally go through some sort of approval workflow before publishing channel updates.
-A replication agent needs to be created for each publish instance in the publish farm.
+A replication agent must be created for each publish instance in the publish farm.

 The following diagram illustrates the replication process: